Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/tea/04_perfect_alex.en.md

 <table>
   <tr>
     <td>
-      <p>You <em>can</em> use the center, and some groups do.
-However, the
+      <p>You <em>can</em> use the center, and some groups do (especially on
-      center has a few problems:</p>
+      other data centers).
+However, using the center has a few problems:</p>
       <ul>
+        <li>Because the party will dodge the Exaflares from marker-to-marker,
+        using the center gives the impression that dodging from the center of the arena to the east marker (or vice versa) is a viable dodge, while in reality, the party will <em>never</em> dodge Exatrines that way.
+        Putting a marker to the SW puts the Exatrine positions along a single line, lowering the chance of such an accident.</li>
-        <li>Because the party is naturally south of the boss, someone calling
+        <li>In addition, because the party is naturally south of the boss,
-        out "center" <em>can</em> be misinterpreted as "center of the arena", or "center (from west-to-east)", which is the south position.
+        someone calling out "center" <em>can</em> be misinterpreted as "center of the arena", or "center (from west-to-east)", which is the south position.
 Removing the center of the arena from play gets around this possibility.</li>
         <li>If you use the center of the arena, there is a chance the party
         dodges from the center of the arena to the south position.
 As people's cameras may be facing north at that point (looking towards the boss),